 After establishing contact with the Vocation Director, Fr.
-Etienne, candidates are often encouraged to come visit for a weekend or an extended stay, depending on their schedule.
+Paul, candidates are often encouraged to come visit for a weekend or an extended stay, depending on their schedule.
 The purpose of these visits is to allow the individual to come to know our community and to allow the monastic community to come to know the candidate.
 Many questions about our way of life and practices are usually answered by living it.
 Any initial fears or anxieties usually disappear when one experiences our life firsthand and has an opportunity to meet the monks.
 After a couple of visits, many men find it helpful to invite their parents to experience and learn more about monastic life, and they could be accommodated in one of our guesthouses.

 When an adequate time of discernment has elapsed, if a candidate feels called to the community, and the Vocation Director sees him as a good candidate, he may request or be invited to begin the application process.